Matt Black (Canadian football)

 Matthew Black (born March 1, 1985) is a Canadian former professional football defensive back who played ten seasons with the Toronto Argonauts of the Canadian Football League (CFL).
 He won two Grey Cup championships in 2012 and 2017.

-Early years
+Early life

 Black was born in Toronto, Ontario, Canada, to parents Marlane and Donovan, and has a younger brother Eric and a younger sister Destiny.
 As young boy, Black was in a French immersion program at Market Lane School Public School in downtown Toronto.
 While playing football at Northern Secondary School in Toronto, Ontario, Black was named the Mid-Town Football Most Valuable Player.
 In addition to football, Black played rugby, ice hockey, baseball, and Track and field athletics at high school.
 He was also an all-star member of the Metro Toronto Wildcats of the Ontario Varsity Football League, where he was named the league's Most Outstanding Defensive Back.

 College career

 Black went on to play college football at Saginaw Valley State University where he studied communications and marketing and was a four-year starter for the Cardinals football team.
 He was redshirtted in 2004 but started all games in 2005 as a red-shirt freshman.
 In 2006, he led the Cardinals with a 14.8-yard punt return average and took 8 kickoff returns back for a total of 203 yards and a touchdown.
 Black was named to the Academic All-Conference team in 2007 and returned 12 punts for 91 yards in 8 games played.
 In his final season, Black, was named to the First-Team All-Great Lakes Intercollegiate Athletic Conference team, selected to the Valero Cactus Bowl senior all-star game, recorded 42 tackles, 4 pass break-ups, and ranked third in the GLIAC with 5 interceptions for 119 yards, including 1 for a 19-yard touchdown.
 He earned a GLIAC Player of the Week honour in 2008 as well.